tkn-tub/ns3-gym/src/network/doc/queue-limits.rst

 * ``MaxLimit``: Maximum limit
 * ``MinLimit``: Minimum limit

-The HoldTime attribute is set to 1/HZ by the Linux DQL library.
-The default value is 4 ms. Typical values for HoldTime ranges from 10 to 1 ms (corresponding to the typical values of HZ which varies from 100 to 1000).
+The DQL algorithm hold time is 1 s.
 Reducing the HoldTime increases the responsiveness of DQL with consequent greater number of limit variation events.
+Conversely, increasing the HoldTime decreases the responsiveness of DQL with a minor number of limit variation events.
-The limit calculated from DQL is in the range from MinLimit to MaxLimit.
+The limit calculated by DQL is in the range from MinLimit to MaxLimit.
 The default values are respectively 0 and DQL_MAX_LIMIT.
 Increasing the MinLimit is recommended in case of higher NetDevice transmission rate (e.g. 1 Gbps) while reducing the MaxLimit is recommended in case of lower NetDevice transmission rate (e.g. 500 Kbps).